ykk648/awesome-papers-are-all-you-need/README.md

 # Awesome-Papers-Are-All-You-Need

-Record papers I have read since 2020 which were beneficial to my work .
+Record papers I have read or reproduced since 2020 which were beneficial to my work .